 United Way of Westchester and Putnam activated up to $50,000 from The John M. Bendheim Community Response Fund to provide grants to local nonprofits directly helping the underprivileged, marginalized or ALICE populations (those who are employed but are living paycheck-to-paycheck) and who are displaced or actively impacted by the Coronavirus in Westchester County.

-This is the first of several rounds of funding United Way of Westchester and Putnam will offer in response to the Coronavirus.
+These grants represent the first of several rounds of funding United Way of Westchester and Putnam will offer in response to COVID-19 crisis.

-United Way of Westchester and Putnam has partnered with nonprofits and local food establishments to provide more than $10,000 worth of professionally-prepared meals to Putnam County residents who are senior citizens, disabled, or who are immune-compromised as well as first responders and healthcare workers.
+United Way of Westchester and Putnam has partnered with nonprofits and local food establishments to provide more than $10,000 worth of professionally-prepared meals to hundreds of Putnam County and Northern Westchester residents who are senior citizens, disabled, or who are immune-compromised as well as first responders and healthcare workers.

-United Way of Westchester and Putnam was able to distribute 10,000 pounds of food to about 800 families (including 325 that were delivered to seniors and immune compromised) in Putnam during this time of need, thanks to our partnerships with Putnam County Government and the Food Bank of the Hudson Valley.
+United Way of Westchester and Putnam organized three food distribution events in Putnam County and distributed more than 25,000 pounds of food to approximately 2,500 families (including more than 600 that were delivered to seniors and immune compromised) during this time of need, thanks to our partnerships with Putnam County Government and the Food Bank of the Hudson Valley.

 While United Way of Westchester and Putnam remains committed to our community, its residents, businesses and the nonprofit sector, WE CANNOT DO THIS WITHOUT YOU – we need help and financial support now more than ever.